greenelab/deep-review/all-sections.md

 ### Categorizing patients for clinical decision making

-As long ago as 1996, Tu [@kL0B4m9d] compared the effectiveness of artificial neural networks and logistic regression, questioning whether deep learning would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@jdg2u7bX] or mortality [@xX68eyvs].
-He posited that while neural networks have several advantages in representational power, the difficulties in interpretation may limit clinical applications.
+As long ago as 1996, Tu [@kL0B4m9d] compared the effectiveness of artificial neural networks and logistic regression, questioning whether these techniques would replace traditional statistical methods for predicting medical outcomes such as myocardial infarction [@jdg2u7bX] or mortality [@xX68eyvs].
+He posited that while neural networks have several advantages in representational power, the difficulties in interpretation may limit clinical applications, a limitation that still remains today.
 Similarly, in 2006 Lisboa and Taktak [@qxxwkSAT] examined the use of artificial neural networks in medical journals, concluding that they improved healthcare relative to traditional screening methods in 21 of 27 studies.